Ziyal/UploadImageTutorial-DotNetCore/README.md

 **Notes:**

-+ *asp-action='UploadPhoto'* is where we put the name ofthe method we want to send our images to.
++ *asp-action='UploadPhoto'* is where we put the name of the method we want to send our images to.

 + *asp-controller='Home'* is the name of the controller that the function is in.